Mate-Selection, Scale, And Aging

 Proposed experiment to test hypothesis that Mate-Selection drives the persistence of the aging phenotype in Drosophila melanogaster.

-Significant experimental evidence exists that supports that both male and female Drosophila melanogaster engage in sexual selection of mates, for this and other practical reasons this species seem to represent an ideal experimental species to investigate the proposal that senescence is a sexually selected trait.
+Significant experimental evidence exists that supports that both male and female Drosophila melanogaster (DM) engage in sexual selection of mates, for this and other practical reasons this species could be an ideal experimental animal to investigate the proposal that the rate of senescence is a sexually selected trait.
+M Rose and others have bread files for many years that senesce at varying rates, it seems reasonable to employ these lines to see if flies preferentially select mates on the basis of rate of aging and not not absolute age of its potential mates age for example.

 The first step in this process is to demonstrate the hypothesis that a population of young adults will preferentially mate with older flies.